go to PeakAudax Home Page

 P50

-Werneth Low is the Mont Ventoux of Greater Manchester!
+Welcome to the Ventoux of Greater Manchester!

 And both hills can be climbed by bike using multiple routes.
 There are three ways of reaching the summit of Ventoux by road bike.
-Werneth Low offers seven.
+Werneth Low offers seven!

 Marple